staticintlucas/staticintlucas.github.io/_projects/stringslice.md

 # `stringslice`

-`stringslice` is a simple Rust utility that provides Unicode-aware slicing of stings.
+`stringslice` is a simple Rust utility that provides Unicode-aware slicing of strings.

 In Rust, all `String` and `&str` variables must contain valid UTF-8 data.
 There are other types of string intended for interfacing with C and with the operating system, but for general text processing these 'regular' UTF-8 strings are used.